RoxieOma/online-retail-sql-analysis/README.md

   *	Populate a revenue column with the ORDERS and CANCELLED tables.
   *	Answer key business questions through SQL queries.

-# PROJECT PHASE
+## PROJECT PHASE
 The project would be divided into two phases:
-  *	Phase 1: This would deal with cleaning the data and creating schemas
+  *	Phase 1: This would deal with cleaning the data and creating schemas.
   *	Phase 2: This phase tackles business questions and possible visualizations using Power BI.

-# TABLES CREATED
+## TABLES CREATED
 Tables created for this project are:
 |Table Name |	 Description                                                                                            |
 |-----------|---------------------------------------------------------------------------------------------------------|